How reliable is Hartsfield Jackson Atlanta International Airport?

 On weather, Atlanta is an unusually calm-weather airport year-round.
 October is the calmest stretch for flying, scoring 95 out of 100 for favorable conditions, while December is the most disruptive at 85, driven mainly by low visibility & fog and thunderstorms.
 The year is relatively steady, so no single month stands out as one to avoid on weather alone.

 If you're connecting through ATL, give yourself room.
-A domestic connection wants at least about 45 minutes, and international transfer wants roughly 90 minutes once immigration and a bag recheck are in the mix.
-Those are floors, not comfortable buffers — one inbound delay can erase them, so add margin when the connection matters.
+Real itineraries sold through ATL bottom out around 51 minutes for a domestic connection, and international transfer wants roughly 90 minutes once immigration and a bag recheck are in the mix.
+Those are floors, not comfortable buffers β one inbound delay can erase them, so add margin when the connection matters.

 Common questions about ATL